 President Richard Nixon made it permanent in 1972 by signing into law a U.S. Father’s Day to be observed on the third Sunday of June.

-This year, Dad’s special day falls on June 18th.
+This year, Dad’s special day falls on June 17th.
 If your Dad’s a golfer, celebrating Father’s Day is easy because the final round of the U.S. Open is played on Father’s Day.
-Slip him a sleeve of his favorite golf balls along with a card, keep everyone away from the TV and let him watch it in peace with his favorite snacks and libations and you’ve made his day.
+Slip him a sleeve of Three Stooges golf balls along with a card, keep everyone away from the TV (Unless you’re watching The Three Stooges) and let him watch it in peace with his favorite snacks and libations and you’ve made his day.